Sign up

 This device is over three years old.
 According to the agreement I signed up with when I signed on, once the device passed the one year mark it would no longer be covered under any warranty, it would be mine, and I would be under no obligation to return the device.
 If they don't receive it back, they want to charge me the full $79.99 for the V-Portal that they sent me in order to continue service.

-Why would they want my "broken" device back?
-It's no longer covered under a warranty, Vonage no longer sells it, so I don't see why it is of any use.
+no longer sells it, so I don't see why it is of any use.
 However, it is still of use to me, especially since the V-Portal doesn't offer 4-port ethernet.

-Maybe it's just me, I just don't see what good this does for Vonage other than make me further upset with their policies, which right now still isn't sitting very well with me.
+other than make me further upset with their policies, which right now still isn't sitting very well with me.

 kdf55